la2050/challenge/_2020/create/the-alliance-for-media-arts-culture.md

   measure.
 We will work with local partners to track quantitative measurements reflecting a changing creative culture.
 A sample of these metrics include:

-  # of Apprentices & Employers engaged
+  * Number of Apprentices & Employers engaged

-  # of New Apprentice applications
+  * Number of New Apprentice applications

-  # of Apprentices Adobe-certified
+  * Number of Apprentices Adobe-certified

-  # of Apprentices staying out of prison
+  * Number of Apprentices staying out of prison

-  # of Apprentices growing their bank accounts
+  * Number of Apprentices growing their bank accounts

-  # of Apprentices going to college
+  * Number of Apprentices going to college

-  # of Apprentices starting creative businesses
+  * Number of Apprentices starting creative businesses

-  # of Employers promoting Registered Apprentices
+  * Number of Employers promoting Registered Apprentices

-  # of Employers providing on-the-job Training
+  * Number of Employers providing on-the-job Training

-  # of Employers embedding Apprenticeship into annual reporting and profit
+  * Number of Employers embedding Apprenticeship into annual reporting and profit models
-  models